Myst1cX/SpotiKit/README.md

 > Matches `open.spotify.com`, `www.spotify.com`'s account/premium/duo/student/family pages and `payments.spotify.com` (plan payment blockers/redirects),
 > Premium/duo/student/family pages get replaced outright with a "you don't need Premium" message and a link home.
 > Payments page gets replaced with a "don't waste your money" message; checkout/payment buttons are disabled.
 > Restoration of the old Now Playing View button.
+Amoled mode.

-### SpotiKitMobileDesktop
+### SpotiKitMobileDesktop - outdated

 > Does everything above too (layout changes are restricted to open.spotify.com so they don't leak onto the account pages), plus:
 >